-Are you ready to ring in the Year of the Pig?
-Chinese New Year starts on February 5th this year and is one of my very favorite holidays.
+Are you ready to ring in the Year of the Rat?
+Chinese New Year starts on January 25th this year and is one of my very favorite holidays.
 It's simple, it's not commercial and it lets you get a little taste of a culture that might not be one you're super familiar with.
 We didn't celebrate (and were not even very aware) of Chinese New Year (AKA Lunar New Year) until we adopted our two boys from China.
 It's something we like celebrating to keep their birth culture alive and we've come to really look forward to the holiday…mostly because of eating, let's be real.
 Want some delicious Chinese New Year recipes?
-Of course you do, and I've got 'em. h
+Of course you do, and I've got 'em.

 One fun thing you can do together to celebrate Chinese New Year is learn how to say and/or write “Happy New Year” in Chinese: